 Share this article

-Whether it’s an income and expenditure assessment or a form to gather details about an upcoming house move, whatever the focus, our Journeys fact-find tool is packed with features that make it easy for leads to complete your forms.
+Whether it’s an income and expenditure assessment or a form to gather details about an upcoming house move, whatever the focus, our Journeys fact-find tool is packed with features that make it easy for you to increase your form completion rate.

-Here’s how you can use Journeys to effortlessly boost your completion rate:
+Here’s how you can use Journeys to effortlessly boost your form completion rate:

 Written by Lauren Shaw